evkx/evkx.github.io/content/technology/userinterface/steeringwheel/_index.md

 **Phone controls:** These buttons enable the driver to make and receive phone calls, control call volume, access the phonebook, and perform other phone-related functions while keeping their hands on the steering wheel.

-**Cruise control:** These buttons allow the driver to set, adjust, and deactivate the cruise control function, which allows the vehicle to maintain a set speed without the need for continuous throttle input.
+**Cruise control:** These buttons allow the driver to set, adjust, and deactivate the cruise control function, which enables the vehicle to maintain a set speed without the need for continuous throttle input.

-**Voice commands:** Many vehicles are equipped with voice recognition systems that allow the driver to control various functions using voice commands, and steering wheel buttons may be used to activate or deactivate voice commands.
+**Voice commands:** Many vehicles have voice recognition systems that allow the driver to control various functions using voice commands.
+The driver may use a  steering wheel button to activate or deactivate voice commands.

-**Vehicle information displays:** Some vehicles have displays or screens that provide information about the vehicle's status, such as fuel level, tire pressure, trip information, and more.
-Steering wheel buttons can be used to navigate and control these displays.
+**Vehicle information displays:** Some vehicles have displays or screens that provide information about the vehicle’s status, such as fuel level, tire pressure, trip information, and more.
+The driver can use the steering wheel buttons to navigate and control these displays.

 **Regen settings:** Many EVs have paddles to adjust the regen level or mode.